webosose/website/content/en/docs/tutorials/qml-apps/developing-built-in-qml-apps.md

 - Line(7) : The title to be shown on the Home Launcher app.
 - Line(8) : The icon to be shown on the Home Launcher app.
 Make sure the icon file is available in the project root directory.
 You can use your own icon.png (80*80) file or attached [icon.png](/images/docs/tutorials/icon.png).
 - Line(9) : Specify the group to which the external service's method called by the app belongs.
-    - Because systemservice's `getTime` method belongs to "time" group, put "time" in this property.
+    - Because systemservice's `getTime` method belongs to "time.query" group, put "time.query" in this property.
     - When qml-runner launches QML app, qml-runner calls the method to register the app to SAM.
-To enable qml-runner to call this method, put "applications" group.
+To enable qml-runner to call this method, put "application.operation" group.
     - To check the group of each method, use [`ls-monitor`]({{< relref "ls-monitor" >}}) command with "-i" option.

 For more details, see [appinfo.json]({{< relref "appinfo-json" >}}).